 PTSD is an approved condition for the Ohio Medical Marijuana Control Program.
 Our doctors recommend medical marijuana for PTSD.
 Many of our patients get relief of their PTSD symptoms, especially anxiety, with the use of cannabis as recommended by our doctors.
 Many benefit from medical marijuana as an alternative to prescription medications, such as anti-anxiety pills.
 The Ohio medical marijuana dispensaries provide patients with high quality, tested products, which include flower, tinctures and edibles, as well as other forms that are readily available.

-We do online telemedicine visits as well to serve all of Ohio.
+We do evaluations over the phone or computer and serve all of Ohio.
 This is an easy and stress-free experience with step-by-step help from our staff.

 WHAT IS PTSD?

 PTSD stands for post-traumatic stress disorder.
 PTSD is a mental health condition that is triggered by a terrifying event – either experiencing it or witnessing it.
 Most people who go through a traumatic event may have temporary difficulty adjusting or coping, but with time and self-care, they usually get better.
 If the symptoms get worse, last for months or years, and interfere with daily functioning, you may have PTSD.
 A lot of veterans suffer from military service related PTSD.
 There are also many people who suffer from PTSD after enduring or witnessing a traumatic event or events.
 PTSD causes anxiety and depression for many people.

 Causes of PTSD include, but are not limited to, the following:

 Being bullied as a child or teenager

 The sudden unexpected death of a loved one